slashdd/charm-keystone/README.md

     juju config keystone --file path/to/config.yaml

-Note that, in this, case the `config.yaml` file requires the YAML key `password-security-compliance:` with the desired config keys and values on the following lines, indented for a dictionary.
+Note that, in this case, the `config.yaml` file requires the YAML key `password-security-compliance:` with the desired config keys and values on the following lines, indented for a dictionary.